sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cert-auth/cp-mobile-dev-kit-cert-auth.md

 [OPTION BEGIN [Android]]

-1. In this step, you will run the app on an android device.
+1. In this step, you will Run the Project on an android device.
 First attach your device to your machine.
 Then run `tns device android` command to print a list of attached devices.
     <!-- border -->![MDK](img-5.1.png)

     >Make sure **Developer option** and **USB debugging** option is enabled in android device.